All those articles and advice you may see this holiday season about burning off Thanksgiving dinner?

 - Find an exercise buddy.
 Develop in-person or virtual social relationships around your exercise habits to promote exercise adherence.

-Think of the benefits to stay motivated
+Focus on the benefits of exercise to stay motivated

 - Good for the body… “Exercise is well known to improve physical health outcomes, including reducing blood pressure, cholesterol, body fat and insulin resistance.
 These all decrease the likelihood or severity of many cardiometabolic diseases,” says Matthews.